HARSH-MADHAVAN/API-Based-Weather-App/README.md

 3. Enter a city name in the input field and press "Search" or hit "Enter."
 4. View the current weather details and the four-day forecast for the specified city.

+Alternatively, you can visit the live application hosted at: [Weather App](https://harsh-madhavan.github.io/API-Based-Weather-App/)

 ## Future Improvements
 - Extend the forecast to seven days.
 - Implement geolocation to auto-detect the user's location.